soltanoff/other/Python/ESM/README.md

 How to enter values:

-For example, you need to vychilist 5 ^ 70 mod 62, then
+For example, you need to calculate 5^70 mod 62, then

 python esm.py 5 70 62